[from Schuman Declaration,May 9, 1950]

 In the encounter with other cultures, landscapes and with the foreign, new impressions and connections always arise involuntarily.
 People can resonate with them and thereby contribute to a sense of European togetherness.
 The goal is to cultivate an ethically sustainable and mindful connection between people, their diverse cultural imprint, origin and spiritual attitude.
 The cosmopolitan encounter and friendly exchange with people from other cultures is also accompanied by an awareness of the importance of respect for human dignity, equality and the protection of human rights.

-Preserve creation
+Preserving creation

-Fall out of the ever increasing fall out
+From the ever increasing fall out

 Naked at the end Walk free

-Without frame in the new space
+Without frame in the new room

-Sowing the future [T]one seed is enough
+Sowing the future [One seed is enough

 Due to unreflective growth thinking, the power of markets and our consumer behavior, mankind’s natural sense for the “Blue Planet Earth” - creation - is creeping out of kilter.
 Mankind currently consumes around 50 percent more resources each year than the earth can regenerate and thus provide sustainably within this period.
 As a result, the earth, but also humanity itself, is increasingly losing its ecological and ethical balance, which is essential for survival.